-Around 150,000 First Nations, Inuit, and Métis children attended residential schools between from the 1860s to 1990s.
+Around 150,000 First Nations, Inuit, and Métis children attended residential schools between the 1860s to 1990s.
 Many died from disease, malnutrition, abuse, and accidents, and while trying to run away.
 There were 17 residential schools and 114 day schools in Manitoba, and the Truth and Reconciliation Commission estimated that at least 338 children died while attending them.

 The Manitoba government says it’s committing $2.5 million to support investigations into residential school burial sites across the province.

-A 24-hour residential school crisis line is available to support for former students and others who were impacted by the residential school system.
+A 24-hour residential school crisis line is available to support former students and others who were impacted by the residential school system.
 The crisis line can be accessed by calling 1-866-925-4419.